An Analysis of Quantile Temporal-Difference Learning: Background

 Unlike the value function $V^\pi$, which is an element of $\mathbb{R}^{\mathcal{X}}$, and can therefore be straightforwardly represented on a computer (up to floating-point precision), the return-distribution function $\eta^\pi$ is not representable.
 Each object $\eta^\pi(x)$ is a probability distribution over the real numbers, and, informally speaking, probability distributions have infinitely many degrees of freedom.
 Distributional reinforcement learning algorithms therefore typically work with a subset of distributions that \emph{are} amenable to parametrisation on a computer \citep{bdr2022}.
 Common choices of subsets include categorical distributions \citep{bellemare2017distributional}, exponential families \citep{morimura2010parametric}, and mixtures of Gaussian distributions \citep{barth2018distributed}.
 Quantile temporal-difference learning, the core algorithm of study in this paper, aims to learn a particular set of quantiles of the return distribution, as described in Section~\ref{sec:qtd-and-qdp}.

-\subsection{Monte Carlo and temporal-difference learning}
+\subsection{Monte Carlo and Temporal-Difference Learning}

 To foreshadow our description and motivation of quantile temporal-difference learning, we recall a line of thinking that interprets the classical TD learning update rule as an approximation to Monte Carlo learning; this material is common to many introductory texts on reinforcement learning \citep{sutton2018reinforcement}, and we present it here to make a direct analogy with QTD.
-First, we may observe that, under the condition that all reward distributions have finite variance, $V^\pi(x)$ is the unique minimiser of the following loss function over $v$:
+First, we may observe that, under the condition that all reward distributions have finite variance, $V^\pi(x)$ is the unique minimiser of the following loss function over $u \in \mathbb{R}$, the prediction of mean return at $x$:

-This well-known characterisation of the expectation of a random variable is readily verified by, for example, observing that the loss is convex and differentiable in $v$, and solving the equation $\partial_v \mathcal{L}^\pi_x(v) = 0$.
+This well-known characterisation of the expectation of a random variable is readily verified by, for example, observing that the loss is convex and differentiable in $u$, and solving the equation $\partial_u \mathcal{L}^\pi_x(u) = 0$.
 This motivates an approach to learning $V^\pi(x)$ based on stochastic gradient descent on the loss function $\mathcal{L}^\pi_x$.
 We maintain an estimate $V \in \mathbb{R}^{\mathcal{X}}$ of the value function, and each time a trajectory $(X_t, A_t, R_t)_{t \geq 0}$ beginning at state $x$ is observed, we can obtain an unbiased estimator of the negative gradient of $\mathcal{L}^\pi_x(V(x))$ as

 and update $V(x)$ by taking a step in the direction of this negative gradient, with some step size $\alpha$:

 This is a \emph{Monte Carlo} algorithm, so called because it uses Monte Carlo samples of the random return to update the estimate $V$.